 Packing your hospital bag for labor and birth is an exciting but often daunting prospect.
-To make the process a little easier, we’ve asked our community of veteran twin moms what they considered a ‘must-have item’ during their hospital stay – from the items they couldn’t live without, to the items they regretted leaving at home, we’ve got a list of 24 hospital bag essentials you might not have considered packing.
+To make the process a little easier, we’ve asked our community of veteran twin moms what they considered a ‘must-have item’ during their hospital stay – from the items they couldn’t live without, to the items they regretted leaving at home, we’ve got 24 must have items for hospital bag checklist which you might not have considered packing.

 When should I pack my hospital bag?